Faculty Manual

 Room Changes

-If it is necessary to make a room change at the beginning of the term, contact your department/school office.
-Generally, the department/school will arrange with Enrollment Services for a classroom reassignment to accommodate special needs of your course.
+If it is necessary to make a room change at the beginning of the term, contact your department/college office.
+Generally, the department/college will arrange with Enrollment Services for a classroom reassignment to accommodate special needs of your course.
 The Office of Enrollment Services will post “Room Change Notices” on the classroom doors.
 Instructors must not make room changes without appropriate authorization.

 Sexual Harassment Policy